scpepper69/ml-object-detection/human_face/README.md

-# Gundam Face Detection Application
+# Face Counter Application

 This application is created as client application.

-Gundam Face detection is performed on the image displayed by the web camera connected to the PC.
+Face detection is performed on the image displayed by the web camera connected to the PC.

-Now, the model can detect following mobile suites.

-- RX-78-2
-- MS-06